LeparaLaMapara/2_year_computer_science/Assignment 3 - Angry Birds Clone/Assignment 3 brief - angry birds clone.md

  # Summary of the game:

- Componets of the game:
 Propeller System:
   - The propeller is a static rectangular body located at (150, 480) with a size of (200, 15).
   - You can control the propeller's angle by pressing the left and right arrow keys, which will change its angular velocity.
   - The propeller is drawn on the screen using the drawPropeller() function.

 Bird Creation:
   - Pressing the 'b' key will create a bird at the current mouse position using the setupBird() function.
   - The birds are stored in an array and their movement is simulated in the physics world.
   - The drawBirds() function loops over the birds array and draws them on the screen using the drawVertices() function.
   - Birds that go off-screen are removed from the physics world and the array.

 Tower of Boxes:
   - The setupTower() function creates a tower of boxes with dimensions 80x80 pixels.
   - The tower is six boxes high and three boxes wide, forming a structure.
   - Each box has a random shade of green assigned to it from the colors array.
   - The drawTower() function loops over the boxes array and draws each box on the screen using the drawVertices() function.

 Slingshot:
   - The slingshot consists of a circular body called slingshotBird and a constraint called slingshotConstraint.
   - The setupSlingshot() function initializes these elements, positioning them accordingly.
   - You can control the slingshot by dragging it with the mouse to extend its position and release the mouse to launch the bird.
   - The drawSlingshot() function draws the slingshot bird and constraint using the drawVertices() and drawConstraint() functions.

 Additional Interactions:
   - The game includes a ground that is automatically created and drawn.
   - Pressing the 'r' key resets the slingshot, removing the current bird and constraint, and setting up a new slingshot.